pexip/os-nodejs/doc/api/report.md

 * `--report-signal` Sets or resets the signal for report generation (not supported on Windows).
 Default signal is `SIGUSR2`.

+* `--report-exclude-network` Exclude `header.networkInterfaces` and disable the reverse DNS queries in `libuv.*.(remote|local)Endpoint.host` from the diagnostic report.
+  By default this is not set and the network interfaces are included.

 A report can also be triggered via an API call from a JavaScript application:

 ```js